Hawking radiation: black hole vs de Sitter: Introduction

 In Ref. \cite{Diakonov2025} the relationship between these two entropies (called on-shell and off-shell entropies) was considered for a general $(d+1)$ spacetime.
 As in our approach, the on-shell entropy -- the entropy of the Hubble volume -- was computed as a volume integral in de Sitter space.
 It was found that in any $(d+1)$-dimensional spacetime, the holographic bulk-horizon correspondence remains valid: the bulk contribution coincides with the Gibbons-Hawking entropy $S_{\rm GH}=A/4G$.
 However, in the calculations, instead of the local temperature $T=H/\pi$, the Gibbons-Hawking temperature $T_{\rm GH}=H/2\pi$ was used, which causes the problem.
+We extended our approach for general dimension $d$, and found that the entropy of the Hubble volume and thus the entropy associated with the horizon is modfied: $S_H=\frac{d-1}{8}A/G$.
+The modification of Gibbons-Hawking entropy is also confirmed by consideration of the first law of de Sitter thermodynamics,\cite{Volovik2025F} which is also based on the local temperature $T=H/\pi$.

+We start with Section \ref{BHSec}, which demonstrates how the temperature of Hawking radiation and the Bekenstein-Hawking entropy of black holes arise from the consideration of the correspondingly quantum tunneling and macroscopic quantum tunneling.

+In Section \ref{dSthermo}, the local thermodynamics of de Sitter is discussed.
+It is shown that it looks similar to the Landau two-fluid hydrodynamics, where the role of the superfluid component is played by the dark energy, while gravitational degrees of freedom form the thermal component.
+In particular, in Section \ref{SecondSound} it is shown that the graviton propagating in the de Sitter spacetime is obtained directly from the Landau equation for the velocity of the second sound -- the propagating mode of entropy density.
+In Section \ref{QCDSec} the two-fluid thermodynamics of de Sitter is applied to the estimation of the present value of the cosmological "constant" using the Gribov approach to the QCD confinement.

-That is why in Section \ref{ModEntropySec} we extended our approach for general dimension $d$, and found that the entropy of the Hubble volume and thus the entropy associated with the horizon is modfied: $S_H=\frac{d-1}{8}A/G$.
-The modification of Gibbons-Hawking entropy is also confirmed by consideration of the first law of de Sitter thermodynamics,\cite{Volovik2025F} which is also based on the local temperature $T=H/\pi$, see Section \ref{ModFirstLaw}.
-The controversy between our approach and that in Ref. \cite{Diakonov2025} is attributed to the sign problem.\cite{Jacobson2023} In Section \ref{contracting} we show that the negative sign does appear, but only for the contracting de Sitter state, which has negative $H<0$, negative $T<0$ and correspondingly the negative entropy of the Hubble volume.
+In Section \ref{ModEntropySec} the global thermodynamics of the Hubble volume is discussed.
+The first law of this thermodynamics is in Section \ref{FirstLawSec}.
+In Section \ref{contracting} we discuss the controversy between our approach and that in Ref. \cite{Diakonov2025}, which is attributed to the sign problem.\cite{Jacobson2023} We show that the negative sign does appear, but only for the contracting de Sitter state, which has negative $H<0$, negative $T<0$ and correspondingly the negative entropy of the Hubble volume.
+In Section \ref{WaldSec} we considered the possible extension of the Wald entropy to satisfy the modified value $S_H=\frac{d-1}{8}A/G$ of the Gibbons-Hawking entropy.
+Section \ref{fluctuations} is devoted to the quantum and classical fluctuations of the cosmological horizon in general dimension $d$.
+In Section \ref{CombineSec} we consider the application of the Tsallis-Cirto composition law to the cosmological horizon.